microsoft/Kusto-Query-Language/doc/syntax-conventions.md

 ---
-title: Syntax conventions for reference documentation - Azure Data Explorer
+title:  Syntax conventions for reference documentation
 description: Learn about the syntax conventions for the Kusto Query Language and management command documentation. ms.topic: reference ms.date: 04/03/2023